Today you're going to learn all the potential benefits of CBD and CBD oil.

 12. CBD Could Help Improve Well-Being and Quality of Life in Parkinson's Disease Patients

-However, one study found that 300mg of CBD, taken daily significantly improved general sense of well-being and quality of life in PD patients.
+That said, one study with PD patients found that 300mg of CBD, taken daily improved (25):

 - ‘Daily life activities’,